radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/application/object/features.md

 # Features

-An object's features describes optional features an object may have.
-An object's features must be a subset of the total [features](../blueprint/features.md) defined in the object's blueprint.
+An object's features describes is a subset of the total [features](../blueprint/features.md) defined in the object's blueprint.
+Having a feature enabled/disabled can modify both behavior and state stored for the object.